ajohnson7458/volante/README.md

 - `attachFromObject(obj)` - load a JS object as a Spoke
 - `loadConfig(filename)` - load a config file from project root
 - `get(name)` - get a Spoke instance by its given name (name: '<>')
-- `getSpokeByNpmName(name)` - get a Spoke instance by its npm module name
 - `getAttached()` - return spoke topology, including spoke statuses
 - `shutdown()` - shutdown Volante